Love Tech? Subscribe for weekly updates of our best content!

 - Fake Advertising Photos

-The moment you turn on the Vernee Mix 2 you’re eyes will light up and you’ll have a big smile on your face… why? because of its impressive display.
+The moment you turn on the Vernee Mix 2 you’re eyes will light up and you’ll have a big smile on your face… why? because of the beautiful & impressive display.

 It uses a full HD+ panel at 2160×1920 resolution to give a crisp PPI of 401.
-But… it’s the bright vibrant colours and how closely the panel feels to the surface of the phone that’ll impress you.
-To make this close-to-the-surface display effect, Vernee have placed the black screen border underneath the front glass panel.
+But it’s the bright vibrant colours that’ll impress you.
+The display panel really pops feeling very close to the surface of the phone.

 Keeping up with the 2017/2018 flagship trend, the Vernee Mix 2’s display has curved corners giving a softer modern look to the phone.
 These curves also match nicely with the overall curves of the smartphone giving a cohesive design finish.

-Turning and rotating the Vernee Mix 2, shows that it has excellent viewing angles with very minimal dimming and no distortion of colour.
+Turning and rotating the Vernee Mix 2 shows off its excellent viewing angles with minimal dimming and no distortion of colour.
 Finally, while still distinguishable from the surrounding border, the black levels are also very good for an IPS panel.

-It’s a good job Vernee have done such a good job with the Mix 2 display as they’ve actually removed all of the calibration options from the settings menu… (e.g. MediaTek’s MiraVision)
+It’s a good job Vernee has done such a good job with the Mix 2 display as there are no calibration options to be found in the settings…

 Screen Tech Specs: 6 inch Display, 2160×1080 resolution, 401 PPI, 10-point multi-touch